Mission:

 6.6.2 Political Activities

-A. The CRC shall not participate in or intervene in any political campaign on behalf of or against any candidate for public office.
+A. CRC shall not participate in or intervene in any political campaign on behalf of or against any candidate for public office.

 ARTICLE 7 Elections